The Common Program of the People's Republic of China 1949-1954

 By 1949, China's market systems had long been dysfunctional.
-Therefore, most factory owners didn't ideologically or practically embrace the CCP's ideology.
+Therefore, most factory owners didn't ideologically or practically embrace or rejected the CCP's ideology.
 Their views were ambivalent, which was understandable given the recent chaos and uncertain future.
 This led to diverse attitudes among capitalists regarding a transition to socialism in China and their own businesses.
 Rather than the expected hardline resistance, this reflected a widespread ambivalence among China's "national capitalists" about the socialist future and their place in it.
 Chinese capitalism seemed to have failed by the late 1940s, and the Communist's socialist transformation may have offered a better solution for these struggling businesses.

 Traditional accounts of the Chinese revolution often portray China's capitalists as "passive" or "submissive" in the face of the Communist Party.
 However, new research, drawing on richer archival resources, aims to create a more nuanced and human narrative.
-These research explore the diverse incentives and interests that led to varying processes and outcomes during this period.
-The Communist Party's New Democracy policies, implemented immediately after they took power in 1949, initially seemed to extend the previous regime's efforts to restore private production and healthy markets.
-This perspective helps explain the party's swift departure from New Democracy: it proved an unworkable compromise between state economic planning and the revival of private industry and commerce.
+This research explores the diverse incentives and interests that led to varying processes and outcomes during this period.

 The inherent problems of New Democracy's dual economy pushed party leaders to accelerate socialist planning and state administration, sooner than anticipated at the start of the First Five-Year Plan in 1953.
 As China's socialist planned economy developed in the mid-1950s, it became clear to both party leaders and business circles that maintaining private production in an increasingly socialist economy would be impossible—even though the private economy continued to grow in both relative and absolute terms between 1950 and 1953.